 Fern Thomas’s practice plays with ritual, mythmaking, folk magic and folklore both historically and in new forms.
-She works with meaning making, archetypal images, pedagogical spaces and inner landscapes often explored through dream work and amateur shamanic journeying.
-Theses processes, often rooted in a connection to nature and place, can include conjuring imagined encounters with dead animals, the forming of fictional lands and the founding of a time travelling research unit.
+She works with archetypal images, pedagogical spaces and inner landscapes, creating works rooted in a connection to nature and place.

 Thomas will often draw on archives, historical ‘facts’ and outmoded forms of knowledge as starting points into what is lost, unknown or unimagined.
 She is interested in the role of the internal imaginative space as a tool (influenced by her mentor Shelley Sacks), and is increasingly drawn to questions around the relationship between the image and healing.

-Recently Thomas’ research has addressed the Phenomenology of Motherhood, with an emphasis on natural rhythms and moments of daily transitions.
+Recently Thomas’ research has addressed the Phenomenology of Motherhood, with an emphasis on natural rhythms and moments of daily transitions, and ‘Women’s labour’.

 * * * * * *